An independent Board of Directors oversees the work of HOPE Fair Housing Center.

 If you would like to host a HOPE event or have a HOPE staff member speak to your organization about fair housing rights, please email Rachel at firstname.lastname@example.org.

-Alex Majestic joined HOPE in August of 2018 as an administrative intern, and then began as HOPE’s Project Coordinator in February of 2019.
+Alex Majestic joined HOPE in August of 2018 as an administrative intern, and was then hired as HOPE’s Project Coordinator in February of 2019.
+In February of 2020, Alex became HOPE’s new Director of Programs.
 She graduated from Northern Illinois University in 2018 with a degree in Nonprofit and NGO Studies (NNGO) and a minor in both Social Entrepreneurship and Business Innovation and Entrepreneurship.
 Prior to her time at HOPE, Ms. Majestic worked for over 15 years in retail management and was a Certified Learning Coach and manager for 10 years at Starbucks Coffee Company.
-Ms. Majestic also has over 4 years of experience as a landlord and commercial property manager.
+Ms. Majestic also has over 4 years of experience as a landlord and as both a commercial and residential property manager.

 Shirley Stacy joined HOPE in February of 1995.
 Before coming to HOPE, Stacy worked for Sears, Roebuck and Co. for almost 40 years.
 Her experience as an executive secretary with Sears included Administrative Assistant to: the Vice President of Menswear, the Vice President of Specialty Sales and secretary to several different National Merchandise Managers of various buying departments at Sears Headquarters.
 She worked on Chicago’s west side and in downtown area in the Sears Tower, and then in Hoffman Estates when Sears moved their headquarters from the loop.
 In 1990, Ms. Stacy became a Product Liability Administrator in the Law Department of Sears, where she managed and maintained product liability files involving property and personal injury claims and law suits against Sears.
 Ms. Stacy is currently responsible for the administrative operations and logistics management of HOPE.